 Never use fixed sizing and absolute position

-You elements should be adaptable in its container.
-So never use fixed with styling which will make your elements not adopting in different sized containers.
-Never use absolution position like 30px from top and 300px pixel from left.
-It makes your elements somewhat like stuck on a specific position which may often require user to scroll horizontally.
+Your elements should be adaptable in their container.
+So never use fixed styling which will make your elements not adopted in different-sized containers.
+Never use an absolution position like 30px from the top and 300px pixels from the left.
+It makes your elements somewhat stuck in a specific position which may often require the user to scroll horizontally.

 Minimize horizontal scrolling

 It is best to always keep your website vertically scrollable, not horizontally.
-If there are certain elements those are requires extra width then apply ‘overflow: scroll’ CSS in their parent container and keep the container width equals to the device’s actual width.
-Using ‘overflow: hidden’ will make the container scrollable if any of its child doesn’t fit in the container.
+If there are certain elements that require extra width then apply ‘overflow: scroll’ CSS in their parent container and keep the container width equal to the device’s actual width.
+Using ‘overflow: hidden’ will make the container scrollable if any of its children don’t fit in the container.
 This trick is often used with tables having so many columns.

 Never use tables for layout

-If this question ever come to your mind that “should I use table for layout?” then know it, the answer is a clear “No”.
-You should never use tables for layout because you can never align columns of a table in different positions.
-Here is an old discussion on the stackoverflow titled “Why not use tables for layout in HTML?”
+If this question ever comes to your mind that “Should I use the table for layout?” then know it, the answer is a clear “No”.
+You should never use tables for layout because you can never align the columns of a table in different positions.
+Here is an old discussion on StackOverflow titled “Why not use tables for layout in HTML?”

 Always set overflow to auto with <pre> tag

-<pre> tag is used to represent codes which preserves multiple white spaces and new line which is ignored in the HTML.
+<pre> tag is used to represent codes which preserve multiple white spaces and new line which is ignored in the HTML.
 Always apply ‘overflow: auto’ with <pre> elements for codes.

 Add DOCTYPE declaration for users using old desktop browsers, such as Internet Explorer 8.
 Without a correct DOCTYPE at the top of HTML, some desktop browsers enter “Quirks mode” and render in a non-standard way.
 Using a DOCTYPE declaration makes them follow the standard, so you’re less likely to get strange rendering in old browsers.